 It is best to cook on low in a slow cooker to soften the food and allow flavors to develop, especially for a meaty stew or soup.
 Cooking on high is suitable for lean meats or vegetables.
 To swap a recipe from high to low setting, double the cooking time.
 Avoid swapping from low to high settings.

-Most slow cookers have three or four settings: high, low, warm, and automatic.
+Most slow cookers, like this best-selling Crockpot, have three or four settings: high, low, warm, and automatic.
 It’s hard to know which setting to use for which foods and whether you can shorten or extend the cooking time for an existing recipe.
 Learning about these settings can transform how you use your slow cooker and broaden the range of delicious meals you can make in this convenient appliance.

 Let’s look at some tips that I researched for this article.